FlorianHoll/Loess/README.md

 model = LinearRegression()
 model.fit(x, y)
-model.betas  # obtain the estimates for the coefficients. model.predict(new_x)
+model.coef_  # as in sklearn; obtain the estimates for the coefficients. model.intercept_  # obtain the estimates for the intercept. model.predict(new_x)

 weighted_model = WeightedLinearRegression()
-weighted_model.fit(x, w, y)  # w is the weighting matrix. model.betas
+weighted_model.fit(x, w, y)  # w is the weighting matrix. model.coef_
 # For the prediction, no weighting is needed since the weighting
 #   is only used for the estimation of the coefficients.
 weighted_model.predict(new_x)